US rocked by 3 mass shootings during Easter weekend; 2 dead - NewsBreak

 HAMPTON, S.C.
 (AP) — Authorities in South Carolina say they are investigating shooting at a club in Hampton County early Sunday that left at least nine people injured.
 It was the third mass shooting in the U.S. over the Easter holiday weekend.

-The three shootings in South Carolina and Pittsburgh left two minors dead and at least 31 people injured.
+The three shootings in South Carolina and Pittsburgh left two minors dead and at least 31 people injured.‘Armed and dangerous’ felons escape Virginia mental institution

 South Carolina’s State Law Enforcement Division, which is investigating, said in an email there were no reported fatalities in the early shooting at the Cara’s Lounge in Hampton County.
 No information was immediately available on the severity of the injuries.
 Hampton County is roughly 80 miles (about 129 kilometers) west of Charleston.
 A phone call to the nightclub was not answered.

 The shootings on Sunday come just a day after gunfire erupted at a busy mall in the South Carolina state capital of Columbia, about 90 miles north of where Sunday’s nightclub shooting took place.
 Nine people were shot and five people were injured while trying to flee the scene at Columbiana Centre, Columbia Police Chief W.H.
 “Skip” Holbrook said Saturday.
-The victims ranged in age from 15 to 73.2 dead, 9 injured in Pittsburgh Airbnb party shooting
+The victims ranged in age from 15 to 73.

 Police said the 73-year-old victim continues to receive medical treatment, but the other victims have been released from local hospitals or will be released shortly.